The Best Essential Oils For Allergies

 CajeputWhile Lavender is a common culinary herb, the cajeput tree is native to Australia and Southeast Asia.
 Long used in traditional medicine, modern science is confirming Cajeput essential oil’s beneficial effects.

 Recent studies show that Cajeput has antibacterial properties that can help restore balance to the skin microbiome.

 Part of the Melaleuca family of trees along with Eucalyptus oil and Tea Tree, Cajeput’s menthol-like aroma can impart a sense of expansive calm—much needed when allergies cause stress and tension.

-With benefits similar to Tea Tree, Cajeput helps to relieve skin allergy breakouts.
+With benefits similar to Tea Tree essential oil, Cajeput helps to relieve the breakout of skin allergies.

 Bonus: It will also help ease cold symptoms or aching muscles.